notakitty/thub/docs/belgium.md

 In Belgium you are usually only allowed to change your first name so we recommend changing your name via deed poll in the UK first.
 This way you can change your entire name, and have your passport updated before moving.
 When you arrive your EU ID can then be made in your new name - it is just a much more stress-free way of doing things.
 If you would like to learn how to change your name in the UK please visit the [Gov website](https://www.gov.uk/change-name-deed-poll).

 Conversely, it is easier to have your gender recognised in Belgium once you have your ED ID card.
-In Belgium, you do not even have to be seeing a Gender Team or professionals yet to change your gender on documents.
+In Belgium, you do not even have to see a Gender Team or professionals yet to change your gender on documents.
 You make an appointment with the City Hall with the civil registrar.

 > ✏️ TIP: Make sure you take the following with you to your appointment to speed things up!
 > * proof of identity;